joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 _Marvelous!_

-Next step is to add some motion to our canvas using an animation loop.
+The next step is to add some motion to our canvas using an animation loop.

 ## Adding animation